markjprice/cs11dotnet7/docs/errata/errata.md

 > Thanks to Bob Molloy for raising this issue via email.

-In Step 2, in the `Index` action method, the variable declaration for finding the email of the use is not nullable, as shown in the following code:
+In Step 2, in the `Index` action method, the variable declaration for finding the email of the user is not nullable, as shown in the following code:
 ```cs
 IdentityUser user = await userManager.FindByEmailAsync(UserEmail);
 ```